Sopiro/P2P-Chat/README.md

 # Room based Peer-to-Peer Chat Server

-If you make a room, you do host the server!
+If you create a room, you do host the server!
 [Peer-to-peer(P2P)](https://en.wikipedia.org/wiki/Peer-to-peer)!

 [video](https://youtu.be/hDJYDsDg6Cs)